gomorpheus/morpheus-apidoc/source/includes/_invoices.md

 period |  | Only return records for period that matches with the specified value.
 This is an alternative to using startDate/endDate.
-Format is YYYY or YYYYMM. refType |  | If specified will return an exact match on refType. eg. ComputeSite (Group), ComputeZone (Cloud), ComputeServer (Host), Instance, Container, User. refId |  | If specified will return an exact match on refId zoneId |  | If specified will return an exact match on zone (cloud) ID siteId |  | If specified will return an exact match on site (group) ID instanceId |  | If specified will return an exact match on instance ID
+Format is YYYY or YYYYMM. refType |  | If specified will return an exact match on refType. eg. ComputeSite (Group), ComputeZone (Cloud), ComputeServer (Host), Instance, Container, User. refId |  | If specified will return an exact match on refId refStatus |  | If specified, will filter on the associated StorageVolume status. eg. `provisioned` or `unattached`.
+This is only applicable when `refType=StorageVolume`. zoneId |  | If specified will return an exact match on zone (cloud) ID siteId |  | If specified will return an exact match on site (group) ID instanceId |  | If specified will return an exact match on instance ID